kji304TS/TS-LLM-Interface/README.md

             "script_name": "LLM5.py", // Or other scripts in the 'scripts/' directory "start_date": "YYYY-MM-DD HH:MM", // e.g., "2023-10-01 00:00"
             "end_date": "YYYY-MM-DD HH:MM",   // e.g., "2023-10-07 23:59"
-            "upload_to_gdrive": true          // boolean, true to upload, false otherwise }
+            "upload_to_gdrive": false          // boolean, true to upload, false otherwise }
         ```
     -   This will execute the `main_function` within the specified script.